Generic Name: rucaparib (roo-KAP-a-rib) (Oral route)

-- For advanced ovarian cancer, fallopian tube cancer, or primary peritoneal cancer:
+- For advanced ovarian cancer, fallopian tube cancer, primary peritoneal cancer, or prostate cancer:

-- Adults—At first, 600 milligrams (mg) (two 300 mg tablets) 2 times a day (approximately 12 hours apart).
-Your doctor may adjust your dose as needed.
+- Adults—600 milligrams (mg) (two 300 mg tablets) 2 times a day.
+Each dose should be taken 12 hours apart.
+Your doctor may adjust your dose as needed and tolerated.

 - Children—Use and dose must be determined by your doctor.

-- For advanced ovarian cancer, fallopian tube cancer, or primary peritoneal cancer:
+- For advanced ovarian cancer, fallopian tube cancer, primary peritoneal cancer, or prostate cancer: